professordev7/programming-concepts/challenge-1/README.md

 # Main Goal

-It's just a simple javaScript interview question.
+It's just a simple javaScript challenge.
 We have a stream of data which stored as an array.
 We wanna calculate the median of the data.
 -- NOTE: Keep in mind that first of all we need to sort them then calculate.